Howardhuang98/BNSL/sphinx/source/index.rst

 Bayesian network structure learning
 ===================================

-**BLSN** (/Bi'sen/) is a Python library for data scientists, research that infer Bayesian network from observed data.
+**BLSN** (/Bi'sen/) is a Python library for data scientists, researchers that infers Bayesian network from observed data.
 It puts **Dataframe** into predefined **Estimator**, and Estimator offers customized methods to find the Bayesian network structure.

 Check out the :doc:`usage` section for further information, including